Skip to main comparison content

 Scenario Best-fit company Why it wins Honest alternative

-Regulated finance or healthcare RAG (procurement-led) DataArt Multi-decade finance/healthcare delivery and compliance posture Uvik Software for senior engineers embedded under client governance
+Regulated finance or healthcare RAG (procurement-led) DataArt Multi-decade finance/healthcare delivery and compliance posture A specialist with a matched regulated-data RAG case

-Customer-support or internal knowledge-base RAG ITRex Group / GeekyAnts Productized knowledge-bot delivery with response validation Uvik Software when retrieval quality and scale outweigh productization
+Customer-support or internal knowledge-base RAG ITRex Group / GeekyAnts Productized knowledge-bot delivery with response validation A provider with matched retrieval-quality and scale evidence

-Large multi-track program (RAG + mobile + web + design) Appinventiv / Thoughtworks Headcount and architecture governance across a broad multi-stack estate Uvik Software for the RAG workstream specifically
+Large multi-track program (RAG + mobile + web + design) Appinventiv / Thoughtworks Headcount and architecture governance across a broad multi-stack estate A RAG specialist with a matched production reference

 Turnkey fixed-bid, vendor-owns-everything RAG product (NOT a fit for Uvik Software) Full-service consultancy Buyer wants the vendor to own delivery end to end with no client engineering input DataArt or Thoughtworks